Jad-Moawad/Labour-Market-Prospects-of-Young-Adults-in-Europe/README.md

 # Software

-Analyses were conducted in R 4.1.2.
+Analyses were conducted in R, version 4.1.2.

 I used a number of packages in R, these include: broom (Robinson et al., 2020), dplyr (Wickham et al., 2015), ggeffects (Lüdecke, 2018), ggplot2 (Wikcham, 2016), ggpubr (Kassambara, 2020), modelsummary (Arel-Bundock, 2021) and tidyr (Wickham, 2021).